 Read more: How to clean stainless steel appliances

-4. Replace your sink tap
+4. Replace your kitchen’s sink tap

 If you’re up for a slightly more advanced DIY project, consider replacing your sink tap.
 An old or basic hardware-grade tap can date a kitchen and, given the amount of use they get, having something that both looks and feels great make preparing meals and cleaning up a little less of a chore.

-5. Use solid wood for open shelves
+5. Use solid wood for open shelves in your kitchen

 If you’re struggling for storage space in your kitchen and dining room, open shelving is a great solution.
 It’s cheaper and easier to install than extra cabinets, and it helps to make your space look brighter and more open, especially if you have a white kitchen.
 Experiment with installing some open shelves to add decor, art, recipe books, plants and personal touches.

-6. Hang some artwork
+6. Hang some artwork in your kitchen

 Is there a spot in your kitchen that could use some personality?
 Hanging art or prints can help to create a modern, up-to-date vibe.
 Leaning a piece of art on a bench or open shelf – as long as it’s away from flames or wet areas – or hanging a favourite piece on a bare wall can help add some colour and texture.
 If you’re not a fan of putting artwork in the kitchen, try playing around with the lighting instead.
 Pendant lights work impeccably in terms of functionality and design ideas.